jcea/uwsgi-docs/Tornado.rst

 Why ?
 *****
 The Tornado project includes a simple WSGI server by itself.
-In the same spirit of the Gevent plugin, the purpose of Loop engines is allowing external prejects to use (and abuse) the uWSGI api, for better performance, versatility and (maybe the most important thing) resource usage.
+In the same spirit of the Gevent plugin, the purpose of Loop engines is allowing external projects to use (and abuse) the uWSGI api, for better performance, versatility and (maybe the most important thing) resource usage.

 All of the uWSGI subsystems are available (from caching, to websockets, to metrics) in your tornado apps, and the WSGI engine is the battle-tested uWSGI one.